Rudolf Abel: Early life

-Fisher was born William August Fisher on 11 July 1903, in the Benwell area of Newcastle upon Tyne, the second son of Heinrich and Lyubov Fisher.
+Fisher was born William August Fisher on 11 July 1903, in the Benwell area of Newcastle upon Tyne, England, the second son of Heinrich and Lyubov Fisher.
 Revolutionary activists of the Tsarist era, his father was of German origins and his mother was of Russian descent.
 Fisher's father taught and agitated with Vladimir Lenin at Saint Petersburg Technological Institute.

-In 1896, he was arrested for sedition and sentenced to three years internal exile.
-As Heinrich Fisher had served a sentence for offenses against the Russian Imperial Crown, he was forced to flee to the United Kingdom in 1901, the alternative being deportation to Germany or imprisonment in Russia for avoidance of military service.
+In 1896, Heinrich Fisher was arrested for sedition and sentenced to three years internal exile.
+As he had served a sentence for offenses against the Russian Imperial Crown, he was forced to flee to the United Kingdom in 1901, the alternative being deportation to Germany or imprisonment in Russia for avoidance of military service.
 While living in the United Kingdom, Fisher's father, a keen Bolshevik, took part in gunrunning, shipping arms from northeast England to Russia's Baltic coast.

 Fisher and his brother, Henry, won scholarships to Whitley Bay High School and Monkseaton High School.
 Though Fisher was not as hard-working as Henry, he showed aptitude for science, mathematics, languages, art and music, inherited in part from his father's abilities.
 Encouraging their son's love of music, Fisher's parents gave him piano lessons; he also learned to play the guitar.
 It was during this period that Fisher developed an interest in amateur radio, constructing rudimentary spark transmitters and receivers.

 Fisher became an apprentice draughtsman at Swan Hunter, Wallsend, and attended evening classes at Rutherford College before being accepted into London University in 1920.
 Though Fisher qualified for university, the costs prohibited him from attending.
 In 1921, following the Russian Revolution, the Fisher family left Newcastle upon Tyne to return to Moscow.